mirik3001/CC-FCS-aeronautics-fix/README.md

 NOTICE for original author(xyzKnight):

+I Used mod: Neo Peripherals instead of Some Peripherals

 # Summary of Changes Between Original and Updated Scripts

 ## Changes in `main.lua` (compared to `main_orig.lua`)